genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-2.markdown

     3. write tests
     4. see if expected tests pass locally
     5. Push to GitHub and pay attention to Travis CI results
-    6. repeat it code complete
+    6. repeat until code complete
 16. test on actual machine
 17. validate and update docs
 18. push to GitHub